Measuring OLED displays in production environments

 To optimise tact times while still maintaining high measurement accuracy in mass production environments the OLED display and device manufacturers need more sensitive and more accurate measurement equipment.

 Introducing the Admesy Hyperion colorimeter

-The Hyperion has a proven track record for OLED white-point adjustment, gamma correction, flicker analysis and contrast measurements at major display and electronics manufacturers.
+The Prometheus has a proven track record for OLED white-point adjustment, gamma correction, flicker analysis and contrast measurements at major display and electronics manufacturers.

 Need more help in selecting the right display measurement device?
-Experts in colour and measurement systems with a background in display technology manufacturing at Admesy will gladly give you the advice you’re looking for.
-Please contact firstname.lastname@example.org or call +31-475-600232.
+Experts in color and measurement systems with a background in display technology manufacturing at Admesy will gladly give you the advice you’re looking for.